natetrichanhle/Solstice-SWE-Assessment/README.md

 Steps to run the project:
 1. clone the github repo
 2. once you've opened the project, open the project terminal
-3. type these following commands:
+3. type these following commands into the terminal:
 - cd solstice
 - cd client
-4. then run:
+4. then type this into the terminal:
 - npm run start